brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca/_main.md

 ## Appendix A: California ROV Survey Data Informing Selectivity{#append_a}

-From 2013-2015, the CDFW in collaboration with Marine Applied Research and Exploration (MARE), conducted Remote Operated Vehicle (ROV) surveys along the full length of the California coastline inside marine protected areas and in reference sites outside for comparison.
+From 2013-2015, the CDFW in collaboration with Marine Applied Research and Exploration (MARE), conducted Remote Operated Vehicle (ROV) surveys along the full length of the California coastline inside MPAs and in reference sites outside for comparison.
 Density estimates were produced from the ratio of observed fish per unit area observed over the area of seafloor observed by the ROV in fish per meter squared.
 The percent relative density reflecting the proportion of the density observed in each depth bin was estimated relative to the sum of the density values in observed depths.
 A particular advantage of ROV data compared to other data sources is the accuracy of the depth of encounter of individual fish, providing useful information regarding selectivity of fishing gear relative to the depth distribution of fish observed by the ROV.
 Depth restrictions north of Point Conception varied from 20 to 40 fm for most of the last two decades.
 Densities were highest in the depths of 10 to 50 fm.
 Therefore, fish occur at depths greater than those that are open to fishing, indicating depth restrictions offer protection of quillback rockfish biomass (Table \ref{tab:ca-ROV}).

 In addition, length frequency distributions by depth were determined from fish observed by the ROV based on visual approximations using the distance between paired lasers.
 While future efforts to increase the precision of length estimates include using stereo-camera data and programs estimating length from trigonometric calculations, the trends in approximate length distribution with depth still provides useful information.
 The length frequency distribution by depth is provided in Figure \ref{fig:ca-ROV}.
 In reviewing both the density by depth and length by depth relative to ontogenetic migration, the patterns may not reflect the smaller fish using shallow rocky reef as juveniles in less than 10 fm, and only reflect the density and composition in deeper depths where ontogenetic migration to deeper depths has already taken place for nearshore species and is not as apparent.

 When examining the length composition data by depth inside and outside of MPAs north of Point Conception (Figure \ref{fig:ca-ROV}), no extreme differences in composition were observed, which is not surprising given the relatively recent implementation of MPAs north of Point Conception between 2007 and 2012.
-The MPAs make up 20-30% of the rocky reef habitat in state waters within three miles of shore ([Appendix B](#append_b)) and are intended to preserve the larger individuals as biomass accumulates in MPAs over time.
+The MPAs make up 20-30% of the rocky reef habitat in state waters within three miles of shore and are intended to preserve the larger individuals as biomass accumulates in MPAs over time.
+The combination of MPAs and RCAs restrict a larger portion of habitat to fishing (see [Appendix B](#append_b) for details).

 The percentage of fish in 5 cm size categories among 10 fm depths bins north of Point Conception did not show clear signs of increasing size with depth in greater than 10 fm in either region or protected vs. reference sites (Figure \ref{fig:ca-ROV-percent}).
 This may be in part due to the fish having already moved from shallow kelp forest habitat where the ROV cannot operate to the adult depth distribution in greater than 10 fm by the time they are observed.
 Only in the shallower depth bins is there higher proportion of smaller individuals.
 This would indicate that selectivity may not be domed shaped as would be considered if the depth restrictions protected a larger proportion of adult biomass.

 \begingroup\fontsize{10}{12}\selectfont
 \begingroup\fontsize{10}{12}\selectfont